 Note: S.B.
 295 was signed in March 2023, and changes related to net metering were approved by the Public Service Commission in late September 2023 via Order No. 7 in Docket No. 23-021-R.

 In April 2001, Arkansas enacted legislation (H.B.
 2325) directing the Arkansas Public Service Commission (PSC) to establish net-metering rules for certain renewable-energy systems.* The PSC approved final rules for net metering in July 2002.
 Net metering rules and related state statutes have been amended several times afterward, including through H.B.
 2334 (April 2007; expanding net metering availability), H.B.
 1004 (March 2015; revised rule provisions related to excess generation, increasing non-residential customer system capacity options, among others), S.B.
-145 (March 2019; allowed third-party leasing for certain nonprofit and municipal utility solar projects, added energy storage eligibility, just to name a few), and most recently via S.B.
+145 (March 2019; allowed third-party leasing, allowed third party PPAs for tax-exempt entities, and added energy storage eligibility, just to name a few), and most recently via S.B.
 295 (March 2023; revised system capacity limits, net excess generation credit calculations, allowed a monthly grid charge that utilities may apply, amended REC ownership language, etc.).

 Eligibility and Availability